 Day 10.
 Los Angeles (207 miles, approx. 4 hour drive depending on Los Angeles traffic)

 If you have time before your flight, check out some of the other great attractions in Los Angeles.
+Or if you are headed to Las Vegas, see our Things to do on the Los Angeles to Las Vegas drive.

 Tip – If you prefer forests to deserts consider removing the day at Death Valley and add an extra day at Sequoia National Park.